ComAstr117L/Astronet-Triage-TF2/README.md

 Richard Piccioni: rpiccioni@marin.edu

-*meta note: I am tring to document here my efforts to get these programs to run under Windows Subsystem for Linux (WSL).
-See also my Google colaboratory notebook *`drpAstronet_Triage_TF2`*. - rgp*
+*meta note: Originally, I was documenting here my efforts to get You Liang's programs to run under Windows Subsystem for Linux (WSL).
+But lately I have been making much more progress in my Google colaboratory notebook *`drpAstronet_Triage_TF2`*.
+That colab clones this repo, however, so this is where changes to Yu Liang's code (e.g., to implement an upgrade to TF2) need to be made- rgp*

 ![Transit Animation](docs/transit.gif)